stfbk/mqttsa/readme.md

 ## Usage

-Run the tool with the following command specifying the IP address of the broker:
+Run the tool by specifying the broker address (IP/hostname):
-`python3 mqtt.py {IP_OF_THE_BROKER}`
+`python3 mqtt.py [ARGUMENTS] {IP_OF_THE_BROKER}`
-The following arguments are available to set specific parameters of the execution or to enable some attacks:
+The following arguments allow to enable different attacks and customize the analysis:

 ```
--h, --help          Show this help message and exit
+-h, --help            show this help message and exit
+-p PORT               Specify the port (defaults to 1883)
--t LISTENING_TIME   Specify the amount of seconds the tool should listen in the channel, default: 60
+-t LISTENING_TIME     Specify the amount of seconds the tool should intercept messages on wildcard topics (defaults to 60)
--m TEXT_MESSAGE     Specify the text message, if not specified: "testtesttest"
+-m TEXT_MESSAGE       Specify the text message to publish in intercepted topics (defaults to "testtesttest")
+-fc DOS_FOODING_CONN  Specify the amount of connections for the flooding-based DoS (mandatory for flooding-based DoS)
+-fcsize DOS_SIZE      Specify the payload size in MB for the flooding-based DoS (defaults to 10)
--c DOS_CONNECTIONS  Specify the amount of connections to perform the DoS attack, if not specified: no DoS
+-sc DOS_SLOW_CONN     Specify the max amount of connections for the slow DoS - 12000 suggested (mandatory for slow DoS)
--u USERNAME         Specify the username, if not specified: no brute force attack
+-u USERNAME           Specify the username (mandatory for Brute-forcing)
--w WORDLIST_PATH    Specify the path to the wordlist, if not specified: no brute force
+-w WORDLIST_PATH      Specify the path to the password wordlist
--x THREADS          Specify the number of threads for the brute force attack, if not specified: 10
--i INTERFACE        Specify the interface for the sniffing attack, if not specified: no sniffing attack
+-i INTERFACE          Specify the interface on which to listen for MQTT packets (mandatory for Sniffing)
--p PORT             Specify the port, if not specified: 1883
+-ca CA_CERT           Specify the CA certificate path (mandatory for connecting with TLS)
+-cert CLIENT_CERT     Specify the client certificate path
+-key CLIENT_KEY       Specify the client key path
---md                Add flag --md to perform the malformed data attack
+--md                  Add flag --md to perform the malformed data test
---ni                Add flag --ni to perform non intrusive attacks (not sending messages in case some topics are vulnerable)
+--ni                  Add flag --ni to perform only non intrusive tests
---tls               Specify the path for a CA certificate to use when connecting with TLS.
-If required by the brocker, specify also the path to a client certificate and key with, respectively, the "--cert" and "--key" options
 ```

 When the analysis is complete, a pdf (called `report.pdf`) is created.
 In these report are listed the results of the attacks performed by MQTTSA and, based on these results, some high level suggestions to improve the security of the MQTT instance.

 ## Attacks

-The attacks implemented are the following:
+The attacks implemented (that can be run individually from the `/src/` folder) are the following:

 - Sniffing attack
 - Brute Force